kubeshop/nordictestingdays-2022/README.md

 If you want to get ahead of things you can install
 - Docker / Kubernetes / Kubectl to set up a local k8s cluster
+  - Optional: Google Cloud CLI if you want to use our provided cluster instead
 - Cypress
 - Postman
 - In local cluster: